OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-token-bridge.md

 In this scenario, `txHash` represents the hash of the deployment transaction initiated in the previous step.
 The `waitForTransactionReceipt` API from Viem captures the transaction's recipient on the parent chain.
 The `createTokenBridgePrepareTransactionReceipt` API enhances the basic functionality provided by Viem's `waitForTransactionReceipt`, introducing a specialized method named `waitForRetryables` to handle the outcome (in this case, `txReceipt`).

-By employing the `waitForRetryables` method, one can ascertain the success of Retryable Tickets on the parent chain.
-Here is how to use this API effectively:
+By employing the `waitForRetryables` method, you can ensure the success of Retryable Tickets on the parent chain.

+Example:

 ```js
 const orbitChainRetryableReceipts = await txReceipt.waitForRetryables({